 At Cookridge Holy Trinity Church of England (A) Primary School we serve the community by providing a happy, secure and caring Christian environment where all are valued and respected.
 We pride ourselves on being friendly and welcoming.
 We believe in the uniqueness of the individual as a child of God and recognise the range of contributions that each can make.
 We provide for the spiritual, emotional, physical, mental and social development of the whole child, as a child of God.
-We seek to foster self-esteem and instil a sense of responsibility to others and the world around them through the teaching of our Christian Values.
-We are committed to the pursuit of excellence, and the school curriculum aims to offer all children a broad and balanced, relevant and differentiated curriculum which provides consistency and a broad and balanced, relevant and differentiated curriculum which provides consistency and continuity of teaching throughout the school, enabling every child to maximise their potential.
+We seek to foster self-esteem and instil a sense of responsibility to others and the world around them through the teaching of our School Values.

+We are committed to the pursuit of excellence, and the school curriculum aims to offer all children a broad and balanced, relevant and differentiated curriculum which provides consistency and continuity of teaching throughout the school, enabling every child to maximise their potential.
 We work in partnership with parents, the local church, the wider community and other schools to provide an education of the highest quality.